 His radiology interests include body imaging (especially thoracic and gynaecological imaging), oncology imaging, obstetric imaging and interventional radiology.
 He has a special interest in PET-CT scanning, which he established at Ascot Radiology two years ago.
 David has been a past president of the Australasian Society of Ultrasound in Medicine and has spoken at numerous ultrasound and radiological conferences worldwide.

-Dr Emma Parry is a Specialist Obstetrician and Gynaecologist and a sub-specialist in Maternal Fetal Medicine.
-She is Clinical Director at the Auckland District Health Board and the New Zealand Maternal Fetal Medicine Network (NZMFMN).
+MBBS, MD, FRANZCOG, CMFMDr Emma Parry is a Specialist Obstetrician and Gynaecologist and a sub-specialist in Maternal Fetal Medicine, and is Deputy Chair of the Maternal Fetal Medicine committee in Australia and New Zealand.

 Emma established the NZMFMN and introduced the high tech procedure of Selective Fetoscopic Laser Photocoagulation for Twin to Twin Transfusion Syndrome to New Zealand.
 She has varied clinical interests, but is particularly focused on multiple pregnancy, role of 3D scanning and echocardiography (ultrasound imaging of the fetal heart).

 In 2010, Emma was the first recipient of the Next Magazine Woman of the Year award for her work improving access and quality of High risk Maternity Services for women in New Zealand.
 She has also used her skills in Bhutan, a small country in the Himalaya, helping to establish a High Risk Service during a 3-month stay.

 Emma is well known within the field of Obstetrics and Gynaecology both in New Zealand and Australia and is involved in training and teaching for both medical and midwifery colleagues.